 Lambeth Academy is an inclusive school and welcomes children from the local community.
 The Governors are also committed to ensuring that the admissions to the academy reflect the full range of ability.

 Lambeth Academy admits up to 180 students to Year 7 each September.
-The admission arrangements described in this document below will apply to admissions in September 2017.
-For September 2016 we have amended our admissions arrangements.
-In addition to the ability banding, we now have up to 18 places available for our French Bilingual Programme.
+The admission arrangements described in this document below will apply to admissions in September 2018.
+In addition to the ability banding, we have up to 18 places available for our French Bilingual Programme.
 Please see the second admissions policy below for more details.

 In order to ensure that the intake to the academy represents the full range of ability, we will use student banding as part of our admissions arrangements if oversubscribed.
 Other than to determine the ability band into which a student will be placed, the assessment of a student’s ability plays no other part in the admission arrangements for Lambeth Academy.